neuralmagic/deepsparse/src/deepsparse/yolo/README.md

 ### Exporting the ONNX file from the contents of a local directory
 This pathway is relevant if you intend to deploy a model created using the [SparseML](https://github.com/neuralmagic/sparseml) library.
 For more information refer to the appropriate YOLOv5 integration documentation in SparseML.

-1. After training your model with `SparseML`, locate the `.pt` file for the model you'd like to export.
-2. Run the `SparseML` integrated YOLOv5 ONNX export script the CLI command as below.
+After training your model with `SparseML`, locate the `.pt` file for the model you'd like to export and run the `SparseML` integrated YOLOv5 ONNX export script below.

 ```bash
 sparseml.yolov5.export_onnx \
     --weights path/to/your/model \